maurer/capnproto-rust/_posts/2014-12-27-custom-mutable-references.md

-Finally, in case you're wondering why we prefer by-move `self` over `&mut self` in our generated accessor methods, suppose that also define this type in our schema:
+Finally, in case you're wondering why we prefer by-move `self` over `&mut self` in our generated accessor methods, suppose that we also define this type in our schema:

 ```
 struct Bar {